top of page

 Below you will find the latest information on Kuhio Highway Route 560 (Princeville Center to Ke'e) roadwork projects, project progress and expected completion dates.
 This info is updated in real time as we receive it.

-Hanalei Hill Permanent Repairs
+Hanalei Hill Permanent Repair

 Waikoko Rock Scaling

-• Contractor: Hiilawe.
+• Contractor: Hi’ilawe.

 • DOT will emphasize to contractor: no widening of asphalt beyond what is specified in contract.

-• Expected completion: June 2026.
+• Expected completion date: June 2026.

 • Contractor: Hi’ilawe and Boyer